Your partner to net zero

 SECTOR ANALYSIS

-Pylons at sunset with text
+Electricity pylons at sunset with text

-by Doug Mccauley 15 Mar, 2024
+by Doug Mccauley 08 Jul, 2024

 Wind turbine with text

-by Doug Mccauley 05 Mar, 2024
+by Doug Mccauley 05 Jun, 2024

 edenseven are following trends in the renewable energy sector closely, as decarbonising the energy sector is vital for ensuring a sustainable future and achieving Net Zero.
 Considering the recent DESNZ quarterly update of the renewable energy planning database, we have produced a consolidated summary of projects in the United Kingdom that have received planning permission.
 We will continue to release updates each quarter.
-INSIGHT In the past 12 months, the highest number of solar PV projects were granted planning permission in the UK compared to any other 12-month period (out of the period included in analysis).
-This number is 54% higher than the second-highest 12-month period.
-As a result, the electricity capacity of solar PV projects granted planning permission is at its highest of any 12-month period (out of the period included in analysis).
-Although fewer onshore wind projects received planning permission, they are expected to produce 46% more electricity than projects granted planning permission in the previous 12 months.
+INSIGHT In the past 12 months, the UK saw the highest number of Solar PV projects granted planning permission, and the second-highest energy capacity for Solar PV in the last 14 years, with almost 4,000 MW of energy capacity set to be delivered by these projects.
+Whilst the number of onshore wind projects granted planning permission in the UK increased slightly, the average energy capacity for these projects increased significantly compared to the previous 12-month period, reaching its second-highest level in the last 14 years.
+The total energy capacity and average energy capacity from offshore wind granted planning permission in the UK increased significantly compared to the 12 months prior, highlighting a recovery from low levels of approved offshore wind energy in the UK during the previous 12-month period.

 "THE GREATEST THREAT TO OUR PLANET IS THE BELIEF THAT SOMEONE ELSE WILL SAVE IT."